openebs/website/website/src/blogs/mayastor-1.0-has-arrived.md

 **V 0.1.0**

-This Alpha release was intended mostly for testing and development purposes and featured persistent volumes that could be exported over iSCI transport.
+This Alpha release was intended mostly for testing and development purposes and featured persistent volumes that could be exported over ISCSI transport.

 **V 0.2.0**